p

 Course Number: C120

-Prerequisite: Students must take one of the following courses prior to taking AP Computer Science: Visual Basic Programming I, C# Programming I or AP Computer Science Principles
+Students must take one of the following courses – Python Programming, C# Programming I or AP Computer Science Principles

 Course Description: This course emphasizes object-oriented programming methodology with a concentration on problem solving and algorithm development and is meant to be the equivalent of a first-semester college-level course in computer science.
 Students will design and implement solutions to problems by writing, running and debugging computer programs, use and implement commonly used algorithms and data structures to solve problems, and code fluently in an object-oriented paradigm using the programming language Java.